Ali Azimi: Biography

-Of Love & Other Evils
+Of Love and Other Evils

-Ali released his anticipated third album on October first, 2019 titled Of Love and Other Evils.
+Ali released his anticipated third album on 1 October 2019 titled Of Love and Other Evils.
 His songs like Heyhot and Panahandeh are gaining much popularity among the Persians despite the fact that this is a newly released album.
 Ali has announced that he will be going on a worldwide tour following his album release; beginning with Europe in the Fall of 2019.

+The tour was a success, and, after a pause over 2020/2021 due to covid, Ali has regularly been touring Europe and North America ever since.